 Stay Involved

-Stakeholder and public feedback are encouraged throughout all project phases to ensure MDT identifies a solution that best meets the traffic and safety needs of the community and all those who travel the roadway.
+Stakeholders and public feedback are encouraged throughout all project phases to ensure MDT identifies a solution that best meets the traffic and safety needs of the community and all those who travel the roadway.

 Funding

 Montana's roads and bridges are mainly funded through a combination of federal (88.5%) and state/local (11.5%) funding sources.
 MDT receives no funding from Montana's general fund revenue.
-Federal road and bridge revenues are generated from the users of our highways through gasoline and diesel fuel taxes and apportioned to states through federal highway legislation.
+Federal road and bridge revenues are generated by the users of our highways through gasoline and diesel fuel taxes and apportioned to states through federal highway legislation.

 MDT prioritizes the highest needs across the state making careful funding decisions each year.